klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/transaction.md

 To test call in meaningful way, you need to setup test environment like below.
 * Deploy KIP-7 Contract to test call or you can use it with already deployed one.
-  * We will KIP-7 contract functions `totalSupply` to check whether call is working or not in this example.
+  * We will use KIP-7 contract function `totalSupply` to check whether call is working or not in this example.
-  * To call `totalSupply` you should know about it's function signature which is `0x18160ddd``0x18160ddd`.
+  * To call `totalSupply` you should know about its function signature which is `0x18160ddd`.

 In this example:
-* The address of KIP-7 contract: `0xbE3892d33620bE5aca8c75D39e7401871194d290` (You should use the existing contract address.)
+* The address of KIP-7 contract: `0xbE3892d33620bE5aca8c75D39e7401871194d290` (You should use an existing contract address.)
 * The address of caller: `0xca7a99380131e6c76cfa622396347107aeedca2d`

 ```shell